 Cancellation policy: No refund within 14 days before reserved date.
 Before then, there's a cancellation fee.

-Local restaurants: Sunset Grille, near the park entrance; Stingray's, 3 miles north on Hwy 13; McDonalds, 6 miles north on Hwy 13; Hardees, 6.5 miles north on Hwy 13; Food Lion, 6 miles north on Hwy 13.
+Local restaurants: Stingray's, 3 miles north on Hwy.
+13; McDonalds, 6 miles north on Hwy 13; Hardees, 7 miles north on Hwy 13; Food Lion, 6 miles north on Hwy 13.
+9 miles away in Cape Charles there are several restaurants including Aqua, Brown Dog Ice Cream, Kelly’s Gingernut Pub, Rayfields and The Shanty.

-Each bathhouse in the campground has washers and dryers.
+Each bathhouse in the campground has coin-operated washers and dryers.
+A vending machine there has laundry soap.

 Kiptopeke is a perfect place to bring students to learn about the Chesapeake Bay.
 The park features Virginia’s State Parks: Your Backyard Classrooms, a 40-activity curriculum guide for use by teachers of grades K-12.
 More information is available by calling the park.
 Fall bird-banding tours are available by appointment.
 Please call the park office for scheduling: (757) 331-2267.

 A camp store is operated during camping season.
 It's open from late May to mid-October.
-Firewood, candy, ice, ice cream, drinks, coffee, hats, shirts, postcards, frozen bait, tackle, microwavable sandwiches, beach accessories are camping supplies are available.
+Firewood, candy, ice, ice cream, drinks, coffee, hats, shirts, postcards, frozen bait, tackle, microwavable sandwiches, beach accessories and camping supplies are available.
+The store also rents bikes, solo and tandem kayaks, and paddleboards.

 Virginia State Parks are great places to discover and reconnect with the wild world.
 Bring a camera and share your captures with the world.
 But please don't disturb or get too close to the animals.
 The park is, after all, their home.
 Here are a few recent natural encounters others have had at Kiptopeke State Park.